colefichter/lox/ideas.md

 NOTES
 =====

+When the gen_server in the shell crashes, we lose the environment.
+Can we use the erlang callbacks to preserve the state?
+    Need to store in db: http://erlang.org/pipermail/erlang-questions/2009-March/042473.html

 Reset line number in interpreter_server so that in the shell we can stop showing every error as line 1?

 Better error notification in scanner.
 See string()